 - Signed into law in December 2019

 - effective on January 1, 2020

 - Largest retirement reform since 2006

 - Required minimum distributions, RMDs

 - Begin at age 72 instead of 70.5

-Applies to those who turn 70.5 in 2020 or later, i.e. born on or after July 1, 1949
+Applies to those who turn 70.5 in 2020 or later, i.e.

+born on or after July 1, 1949

 - Starting 2023, Begin at age 73 if reaching 72 after April 1, 2023

-- Traditional IRAs
+• Traditional IRAs

-- No age limit for contributing to an IRA provided you have earned income
+• No age limit for contributing to an IRA provided you have earned income

-SECURE Act: Inherited Retirement Accounts
+SECURE Act: Inherited Retirement Accounts after 2019

 - Stretch IRA is gone, except for ...

 - Surviving spouse of original owner

 - Minor child < age of majority

 - Person >10 years younger than the decedent

 - Disabled individuals

 - Chronically ill individuals

-- For all others the account must be completely distributed within 10 years of the original owner's death, but there are no annual RMD requirements
+- For all others the account must be completely distributed within 10 years of the original owner's death

+- IRS recently ruled that RMDs are required even for accounts that must be fully distributed within 10 years